 On this page, the core seminal contributions to the theory of cyclostationarity are identified and concisely described.
 To avoid unnecessary redundancy and also to enhance readability for many visitors to this website, theorem statements in all their sometimes-gory detail are not included.
 Rather, statements in English of the essence of theorems are provided, and original sources and/or locations in the encyclopedic book [B2] are cited.
 There are two salient contributors who are the sources of the great majority of these contributions, and the contributions of each occur almost entirely in two distinct periods of time.
-The first period is the mid-1970s to the mid-1990s, which is when most of William Gardner’s contributions were made, and the second period is the mid-1990s to the present, which is when most of Antonio Napolitano’s contributions were made.
+The first period is the mid-1970s to the mid-1990s, which is when most of William Gardner’s contributions were made, and the second period is the mid-1990s to the mid-2020s, which is when most of Antonio Napolitano’s contributions were made.
 The smaller number of contributions from others occurred primarily in the later of these two periods.
-Most recently, there has been renewed attention from both these contributors to FOT-Probability models for cyclostationary signals as a superior alternative for many applications to the more abstract stochastic process models.
+Most recently, there has been renewed attention from both these contributors to FOT-Probability models for cyclostationary signals as a superior alternative for many applications to the more abstract stochastic Stochastic | adjective Involving random variables, as in stochastic process which is a time-indexed sequence of random variables. process models.
 Two tightly coupled tutorial articles from 2022 (also containing novel contributions) are made available here on pages 3.2 and 3.3.

 The most comprehensive treatise on the subject of cyclostationarity written to date is the recently published 2020 book entitled Cyclostationary Processes and Time Series: Theory, Applications, and Generalizations, written by the most prolific contributor to this subject in this 21st Century, Professor Antonio Napolitano [B2].
 Because this encyclopedic book is the most current and authoritative and scholarly treatment of this subject, it has been used here as the primary source for identifying many of the core seminal contributions made by the several key contributors included below in Sections 9.1, 9.2, and 9.3.
 This book is comprised of 720 pages, comprehensively containing citations of about 1400 distinct research publications on cyclostationarity (a substantial portion of which are theoretical contributions), including 582 citations of Gardner’s publications (some of which are multiple citations of single works, like books).